Indrazar/auth-sessions-example/README.md

 ## Installing OpenSSL on Windows

 [Guide from here](https://github.com/sfackler/rust-openssl/tree/5948898e54882c0bedd12d87569eb4dbee5bbca7#windows-msvc) (which has since been removed), but has been recently checked as working as recently as 2/12/2023.
 Instead of 1.x.x this was tested with the most recent 3.x.x and it did work at the time.
 The updated but far less detailed [guide is here](https://docs.rs/openssl/latest/openssl/#automatic).
-If you get OpenSSL installed some other way and have the environment variables the way rust openssl expects then jump to [Acquiring Root Certificates].(#acquiring-root-certificates)
+If you get OpenSSL installed some other way and have the environment variables the way rust openssl expects then jump to [Acquiring Root Certificates](#acquiring-root-certificates).

 ### Installing OpenSSL using precompiled binaries